Antiques Roadshow: History

-The most valuable item to ever appear on the show featured on 16 November 2008.
-This was an original 1990s maquette of the Angel of the North sculpture by Antony Gormley, owned by Gateshead Council, which was valued at £1,000,000 by Philip Mould.
-Glassware expert Andy McConnell later valued a collection of chandeliers at seven million pounds (their actual insurance value), noting as he did so that this beat Mould's record; however these were fixtures of the building in which the show was being filmed (Bath Assembly Rooms) rather than an item that had been brought in.
-In reality, the two most expensive objects to be sold as a result of being discovered on the show are the 1932 camera found by Marc Allum, which realised over $600,000 (US) in 2013 and the Christofle et Cie Japonisme jardiniere filmed by Eric Knowles, which sold for £668,450 (including buyers premium).
+Among the most valuable items ever to appear on the show were an FA Cup trophy valued at over £1million and two other items each valued at £1million.
+The first was an original 1990s maquette of the Angel of the North sculpture by Antony Gormley, owned by Gateshead Council, featured on 16 November 2008 and valued by Philip Mould and the second was a Fabergé ornament, the property of an army unit, valued by Geoffrey Munn, filmed in 2017 and broadcast on 15 April 2018.
+Glassware expert Andy McConnell valued a collection of chandeliers at seven million pounds (their actual insurance value), noting as he did so that this beat Mould's record; however these were fixtures of the building in which the show was being filmed (Bath Assembly Rooms) rather than an item that had been brought in.
+The two most expensive objects to be actually sold, not merely valued, as a result of being discovered on the show are the 1932 camera found by Marc Allum, which realised over $600,000 (US) in 2013 and the Christofle et Cie Japonisme jardiniere filmed by Eric Knowles, which sold for £668,450 (including buyers premium).

-Conversely, many items brought before the experts are without commercial value, if not outright counterfeits.
-They are seldom shown in the broadcast episodes, to spare embarrassment for the individuals involved, although counterfeit objects are sometimes included, to give experts an opportunity to explain the difference between real and fake items.
+Conversely, many items brought before the experts are without commercial value.
+Sometimes, an opportunity may be taken to explain the difference between real and fake items but not at the expense of the owners reputation.
 Value is not the only criterion for inclusion; items with an interesting story attached, or of a provenance relevant to the show's location, will often be featured regardless of value.
+Items directly related to The Holocaust may have their stories featured, but are not given valuations.
 An episode commemorating the end of the First World War and featuring personal mementoes, included no valuations.
 All items are appraised, although most appraisals take place off-camera, with only the most promising items (around 50 on an average day) being filmed, of which about 20 appear in the final programme.

 Some significant items have been acquired by museums after being sold once their owners were appraised of their true value.
 An example is the watercolour painting The Artist's Halt in the Desert by Richard Dadd, discovered and shown by Peter Nahum in 1986 and purchased the next year by the British Museum for £100,000.
 Another such item, later dubbed "Ozzy the Owl", is a Staffordshire slipware jug, valued by Henry Sandon on a 1990 show at £20,000 to £30,000, and subsequently acquired by Potteries Museum & Art Gallery.

 The original theme music was Bach's Brandenburg Concerto No. 3 (for several years in a Moog synthesiser version by Wendy Carlos), but was changed in the early 1990s to an original piece.
 This theme was written by Paul Reade and Tim Gibson and published by Air Edel.

+In March 2023, for an edition from Eden Project in Cornwall, the guest was Camilla, Queen Consort.